mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 ### Advanced filter

-For richer filtering mechanisms, like fuzzy matching, it's recommended to look at [match-sorter](https://github.com/kentcdodds/match-sorter).
+For richer filtering mechanisms, like fuzzy matching, try using [match-sorter](https://github.com/kentcdodds/match-sorter) as a reference point.
 For instance:

 ```jsx
 import { matchSorter } from 'match-sorter';